mrc-ide/skygrowth/README.md

-# armasky
+# skygrowth

 [Phylodynamic inference](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002947)  of effective population size for time-scaled phylogenies.
 Inference makes use of Bayesian Gibbs-within-Metropolis MCMC and fast maximum a posteriori algorithms.
-Effective population size is modeled as a stochastic process with autoregressive and moving average components.
-This method explicitly estimates the growth rate of effective size through time.
+The growth rate of effective population size is modeled as a simple Brownian motion process.

 This package includes functions for
 * incorporating time-varying covariates into phylodynamic inference.
 This is appropriate if the covariate is expected to alter the growth rate of effective population size